Dusty Hudock: Professional

 Hudock initially began playing soccer at the college level at the University of Washington, until turning professional by signing with the Seattle Sounders of the A-League in 1994.
 During his tenure with the Sounders, he primarily served as a backup for then starting goalie Marcus Hahnemann which resulted in minimal appearances for the young goalkeeper.
 Despite not recording much minutes on the field, he did receive his first piece of silverware as Seattle would become the A-League Champions in 1995.
 In 1996, the Colorado Rapids drafted Hudock in the second round of the 1996 MLS Inaugural Player Draft.
 At Colorado, he received the chance to experience being a starter during the commence of earlier part of the season, but was soon after replaced by Chris Woods, and returned to Seattle in 1997.
 Ironically soon after his release from Colorado, the club would sign his former teammate Hahnemann as his successor, which allowed Hudock to complete for a starting goalkeeper position in Seattle.
 Hudock superb performances during the 1997 campaign resulted in him to be awarded the A-League Goalkeeper of the Year award.
 After an exceptional showing at Seattle led him to be sign by the Chicago Fire on a loan, where it got Hudock a MLS championship.

 In April 1998, he went on loan with the Colorado Rapids., while a late call-up during the playoffs by the Chicago Fire got Hudock an MLS championship ring as he was on the bench in the final.

 During the time of the 1999 MLS draft it was presumed by many that Tampa Bay Mutiny would sign Hudock, but instead the team signed Scott Garlick.
 Dusty entered the MLS Draft and was picked up by the Miami Fusion.
 Hudock started the first three games of the season until usual starter Jeff Cassar returned from injury.
 Fusion waived Hudock, and he signed with the Charleston Battery on April 15, 1999.

 In Charleston he earned a reputation for being a prime goalkeeper and an outstanding shot-stopper.
 His immense contributions brought Charleston to a great level of prestige among the league.
-During his tenure at Charleston he has established himself as the all-time leading goalkeeper for the Battery with 130 wins and a GAA of 1.08.
-His Battery records include 91 shutouts and 260 games started.
+During his tenure at Charleston he has established himself as the all-time leading goalkeeper for the Battery with 142 wins and a GAA of 1.04.
+His Battery records include 104 shutouts and 281 appearances (280 starts).
 He assisted the club by claiming their second A-League Championship and several Division titles; he was awarded for the second time in his career A-League Goalkeeper of the Year award in 2002.
 In February, 2010 he was ranked 16th in the USL First Division Top 25 of the Decade, which announced a list of the best and most influential players of the previous decade.